 - When chicken is done, remove to a cutting board and slice into bite-sized strips.
 Fill tortillas, top as desired, and enjoy!

-- If you want to get a head start, you can prepare the marinade and let the chicken rest in it, covered, in the fridge, for a couple of hours.
-I haven't personally tried longer than that - if you let it go a really long time, like all day or overnight, it's possible the acidity of the lime juice would negatively affect the texture of the chicken.
+- If you want to get a head start, prepare the marinade and let the chicken rest in it, covered, in the fridge, for a couple of hours.
+If you let it go much longer, it's possible the acidity of the lime juice would negatively affect the texture of the chicken.